jamesmh/coravel/Docs/Queuing.md

 ## On App Closing

 When your app is stopped, Coravel will consume any tasks remaining in the queue and/or wait until all long-running tasks are completed.

-Of course - if your server was shutdown in a non-graceful way etc. (unplugged... etc.) then you may lose active queued tasks.
+This will keep your app running in the background - as long as the parent process is not killed.